Hub-OS/documentation-website/docs/01-client/02-lua-api/01-entity-api/01-entity.md

 ### `entity:set_facing(direction)`

-Returns the facing [Direction](/client/lua-api/field-api/direction) of the entity, used by attacks to decide which direction to move in.
+Sets the facing [Direction](/client/lua-api/field-api/direction) of the entity, used by attacks to decide which direction to move in.

 ### `entity:team()`